 Recommendation 8

-Systematic approach to cryosphere-related hazards in the existing Disaster Risk Reduction (DRR) framework of WMO.
+Systematic approach to cryosphere-related hazards in the existing Disaster Risk Reduction (DRR) framework of WMO

 SG-CRYO recommends that a scoping exercise be undertaken to enable the integration of cryosphere-related hazards in the existing WMO DRR framework, as a collaborative effort of INFCOM and SERCOM.
 This approach needs to support the priority of WMO for Early Warning Systems for all.